BryanFotso/Price-Comparator/README.md

 Docker-based architecture:
 A container for Scrapy.
-A container for MySQL (optionally with PhpMyAdmin).
+A container for MySQL.
-A container for the web server (e.g., Flask, Django, or Node.js).
+A container for Apache php
 Docker Compose to orchestrate containers:
 All services can be started using a single docker-compose.yml file.